 Visit the Active Studies page for more information.

 Clinical and Patient-Oriented Research Fellowships Available

-The Center provides opportunities for post doctoral candidates with PhD’s in neuroscience, psychology or neuropsychology or physicians with psychiatry residency training.
+The Center offers opportunities for post-doctoral candidates with PhDs in neuroscience, psychology, or neuropsychology, or for physicians with psychiatry residency training.
 We seek highly motivated individuals for mentored work in the area of patient-oriented clinical or translational addiction research.
-Prior fellows from the Center have been highly successful in producing influential scholarly work, obtaining prestigious grant funding, and academic positions within Harvard or elsewhere after they complete the fellowship.
-We also train the next generation of clinician scientists though an ACGME approved clinical addiction psychiatry fellowship for physicians who have completed a psychiatry residency and wish to attain additional training and become board eligible in addiction psychiatry.
+Prior fellows from the Center have been successful in producing influential scholarly work, obtaining prestigious grant funding, and obtaining academic positions within Harvard or elsewhere after they complete the fellowship.
+We also train the next generation of clinician scientists though an ACGME-approved clinical addiction psychiatry fellowship for physicians who have completed a psychiatry residency and wish to attain additional training and become board eligible in addiction psychiatry.

 For more information on our programs, please visit the Train With Us page.

 Through the Addiction Recovery Management (ARMS) program and the West End Clinic, we also deliver compassionate, evidence-based care to outpatients and their families.
-Throughout MGH we offer consult liaison addiction treatment for inpatients at the hospital.
+Throughout MGH we offer consultation-liaison addiction treatment for inpatients at the hospital.
 For more information on how to approach seeking treatment, visit our Treatment page.